zhon/mockist-style-javascript-tdd-kata/README.md

 });
 ```
-Why are you using a spy. **Spys allow asserts without changing the behavior of function it is spying on.**
+Why are you using a spy? **Spys allow asserts without changing the behavior of function it is spying on.**

 ## Test 8 - passing
 ```js